-- Pursuant to corporate policy, the Chief Administrative Officer directs Regional Commissioners, who in turn direct Regional staff.
-Regional Council and not individual Members of Council appropriately give direction to the Regional administration. - 4. \As the Head of Council the Regional Chair shall work with Regional Council with regard to those decisions or actions which have not been delegated to the Regional Chair by Council, or not provided to the Chair by legislation, or which do not flow directly from the responsibility to manage the administrative affairs of the Regional Chair's Office.
+- 3. Pursuant to corporate policy, the Chief Administrative Officer directs Regional Commissioners, who in turn direct Regional staff.
+Regional Council and not individual Members of Council appropriately give direction to the Regional administration. - 4.
+As the Head of Council the Regional Chair shall work with Regional Council with regard to those matters: - a) for which Regional Council has taken or has determined to take decisions or actions, or, - b) for which decisions or actions of Regional Council are either required or might reasonably be anticipated.